Celebrant (Australia): Lionel Murphy: radical achievements

 According to Messenger and D'Arcy (opera.cit), the pioneer civil celebrants knew they were part of a radical and innovative cultural change.
 As time went on they developed a deeper understanding of the value and purposes of ceremony.
 They believed they should develop a variety of ceremonies.
 They further believed that celebrants should pursue excellence and best practice in every ceremony.

 To raise the general standard of civil ceremonies, given what they saw as the excessively legal cultural context they had inherited, they encouraged each couple to see more creative possibilities in the ceremony than the two of them might originally have envisaged.
 In this context the celebrant, as a resource person, needed to educate himself/herself in the artistic treasures of western culture appropriate for ceremony creation i.e. in poetry, prose, music, choreography, storytelling and symbolism i.e. the components of ceremony.

 Since the federal government introduced celebrants in 1973, the appointment has been valid at any time, in any place anywhere in Australia.
 Up to 2013, the Marriage Celebrant Program has enabled over a million couples to be married in civil ceremonies.
 Celebrants were originally appointed based on geographic location and the researched need for a celebrant in the area.
 After 1 September 2003 their appointment was dependent on being a bureaucratically approved "fit and proper person".
 This legalistic approach proved disastrous as too many celebrants were appointed and focus on the value of ceremony was diminished.

 Other Western countries have followed Australia

-Lionel Murphy and Australia led the Western world in establishing ceremonies of meaning and substance for secular people.
-New Zealand in 1977, the United Kingdom c.
-1980 and the United States in 2002 have followed the Australian model, and have so acknowledged.
+From 19 July 1973 Lionel Murphy and Australia led the Western world in establishing ceremonies of meaning and substance for secular people.
+New Zealand followed in 1977, then the United Kingdom ca.1980 with Funeral Celebrancy and non-legal wedding ceremonies.
+The United States in 2002 have followed the Australian model, and have so acknowledged.